-The course is taught through virtual classroom, or interactive conference call.
-Prior to each call, participants are instructed to read the texts and are emailed the instructor's slides and materials.
-The call is interactive and the participants can ask questions at any time.
+The course is taught through virtual classroom, or zoom.
+The class is interactive and the participants can ask questions at any time.
+Slide sets used during class will be provided to students after each session for future reference.

 Upon completion of the course, the healthcare provider will be able to: